czbiohub-sf/metaquery/README.md

 MetaQuery returns a `search_results.tsv` table, listing `Query Type`, `Database`, `Level` and `Name`.

-For each result, MetaQuery produces the above-mentioned figures, as well as the statistics table `pheno_table.tsv`.
+For each result, MetaQuery produces the above-mentioned figures to the folder `metaquery_output_{name}`, as well as the statistics table `pheno_table.tsv`.